-Basic net income per share attributable to Waste Connections' common stockholders is computed using the weighted average number of common shares outstanding.
+Basic net income per share attributable to Waste Connections' common stockholders is computed using the weighted average number of common shares outstanding and vested and unissued restricted stock units deferred for issuance into the deferred compensation plan.
 Diluted net income per share attributable to Waste Connections' common stockholders is computed using the weighted average number of common and potential common shares outstanding.
 Potential common shares are excluded from the computation if their effect is anti-dilutive.